openstack/tempest/doc/source/test_removal.rst

 * XML API Tests (which should be completely removed at this point)
 * EC2 API/boto tests (which should be completely removed at this point)

-For tests that fit into this category the only criteria for removal is that there is equivalent testing elsewhere.
+For tests that fit into this category, the only criteria for removal is that there is equivalent testing elsewhere.

 Tempest Scope